darthcav/hfs/RELEASING.md

 ### 1. Prepare for Release

 - Ensure that your build in GitHub Actions has succeeded fully.
+These are found in [ci.yml](.github/workflows/ci.yml).

 ### 2. Create a Release